 This should be an obvious tip for dealing with nightmares, but sometimes it’s hard to remember what “scary” was when you were a kid.
 Always observe what your child is watching and try to see it through their eyes.
 Eliminate those things that are borderline creepy or downright scary to avoid inspiring nightmares.
 Instead, try reading something positive and uplifting before bed time.
 (See tip number three above.)
 We always pray for safety and “sweet dreams.”
 This is part of our nightly routine.
 And we all know that routines are important.
 Especially at this age.

 8. Teach your child simple relaxation techniques.

-(If they are old enough to understand.)
-Teach them to count to 10, to take deep breaths; teach them to imagine they are lying on the sand, next to a beautiful beach.
+If they are old enough to understand, teach them to count to 10, to take deep breaths; teach them to imagine they are lying on the sand, next to a beautiful beach.
 You can’t be afraid and relaxed at the same time.
 It’s literally impossible.
 Teach them that when they wake up from a nightmare, they should practice their relaxation techniques.

 9. Set limits, and teach her to stay in her own bed.

 Once you allow her to get out of bed, it will happen over and over again.
 DO NOT allow this to happen.
 If she needs you, go to her.
 It is better for you to stay with her in her space, then to allow her to come into your space.
 She HAS to learn to be comfortable in her own room, in her own bed.
 If she comes into your room in the middle of the night, be firm.
 Take her back to her room.
 Help her to settle down, and then return to your room.